elisttm/fileserver/uploads/public/README.txt

-last updated january 22, 2025
+last updated JULY 15, 2025

 welcome to my fileserver!
-this is a simple place to upload and host static files for whatever purposes you may need
+this is a simple platform to upload and host static files for whatever purposes you may need

 if you need a registration key or experience any issues or unintended behaviors, do not hesitate to get in contact! my contact information can be found on https://elisttm.space/